Multifractal analysis of homological growth rates for hyperbolic surfaces: Thermodynamic formalism and multifractal analysis

 We say $f$ is {\it saturated} if

 If $G$ has no parabolic element, it is known \cite{Bow79,Ser81b} that the supremum in \eqref{saturate} is attained by a unique element, and in particular $f$ is saturated.
-This unique measure is equivalent to the so-called Patterson measure \cite{Pat76,Sul79}.
+This unique measure is equivalent to the normalized $\delta_G$-dimensional Hausdorff measure on $\Lambda$ \cite{Pat76,Sul79}.
 The saturation is important because it ensures that the the dimension formula in \cite[Main~Theorem]{JaeTak20} accounts for any level set of positive Hausdorff dimension.
 Even in case $G$ has a parabolic element, the saturation still holds, although there is no measure which attains the supremum in \eqref{saturate}.

-\begin{lemma} The Bowen-Series map $f$ is saturated.\end{lemma} \begin{proof} The case where $G$ has no parabolic element has already been explained.
+\begin{prop} The Bowen-Series map $f$ is saturated. \end{prop} \begin{proof} The case where $G$ has no parabolic element has already been explained.
 Suppose $G$ has a parabolic element.
 If \eqref{NC} holds, then $f$ is a non-uniformly expanding, finitely irreducible Markov map in the sense of \cite{JaeTak20}.
+Since $\Lambda\setminus\bigcup_{n=0}^\infty f^{-n}(V_c)$ is contained in $\bigcup_{n=0}^\infty f^{-n}(\tilde\Lambda)$ and $V_c$ is countable, we have $\dim_{\rm H}(\Lambda) = \dim_{\rm H}(\tilde\Lambda)$.
 Hence, $f$ is saturated by \cite[Proposition~5.2(c)]{JaeTak20}.
-Even if \eqref{NC} does not hold, we have shown in Proposition~\ref{induce-expansion} that some power of the induced Markov map $\tilde f$ is uniformly expanding.
-Hence, the argument in the proof of \cite[Proposition~5.2(c)]{JaeTak20} works almost as verbatim to conclude that $f$ is saturated.\end{proof}
+Even if \eqref{NC} does not hold, we have shown in Proposition~\ref{z-series-induce} that some power of the induced Markov map $\tilde f$ is uniformly expanding.
+Hence, the argument in the proof of \cite[Proposition~5.2(c)]{JaeTak20} works almost verbatim to conclude that $f$ is saturated.\end{proof}